Textadept 12.6 Manual

 textadept.editing.highlight_words = textadept.editing.HIGHLIGHT_SELECTED

-Pressing Esc clears highlighting.
-By default, Textadept does not perform any automatic highlighting.
+Textadept does not perform any automatic highlighting by default.

-You can show word completion candidates for partially-typed words via Ctrl+Enter on Windows and Linux/BSD, ⌘↩ on macOS, and ^Enter in the terminal version.
-Continuing to type changes the suggested completion.
-Use the arrow keys to navigate within the list and press Enter to insert the rest of the selected word.
-By default, the list of completions comes from the current buffer.
-You can configure Textadept to look in all open buffers by setting textadept.editing.autocomplete_all_words.
+Textadept autocompletes words in the current buffer via Ctrl+Enter on Windows and Linux/BSD, ⌘↩ on macOS, and ^Enter in the terminal version.
+If there are multiple candidates, the editor shows a list of suggestions.
+Continuing to type may change the suggestion.
+Use the arrow keys to navigate within the list and press Enter to finish the completion.
+You can expand the word pool to include all open buffers by setting textadept.editing.autocomplete_all_words.
 For example, in ~/.textadept/init.lua:

 textadept.editing.autocomplete_all_words = true